SoMuchSerenity/Carla/README.md

 To-do:

 1. Run manual_control.py
-2. Write a simple script allowing agent to move always forward.
+2. Write a script to allow agent to move always forward